Adios, air sick bag. Flights could soon outsmart turbulence

 Flying smooth

-Almost as soon as the "fasten seatbelt" signs turned off, I rushed onto the jump seat in the cockpit, watching the pilots over their shoulders.
-They were using new "GoDirect" in-flight apps created by Honeywell, which show the flight plan they've created with multiple overlays.
+Almost as soon as the "fasten seatbelt" signs turned off, I rushed to the jump seat in the cockpit, watching the pilots over their shoulders.
+They were using new GoDirect in-flight apps created by Honeywell, which show the flight plan they've created with multiple overlays.

 With clear indications of where they'll find turbulence using crowdsourced and up-to-date weather reports, they were able to make route modifications in a split second.
 Their flight plans updated in real time to reflect the changes.

 Spotting turbulence is an inexact science, which explains why so many of us experience it.
-A pilot usually creates a flight plan several hours ahead or even the night before using existing weather reports,which include some kind of turbulence forecast.
+A pilot usually creates a flight plan several hours ahead of takeoff, or even the night before, using existing weather reports,which include some kind of turbulence forecast.

 "Once you take off, it's old news, it's out of date already," said Nate Turner, a private pilot, flying teacher and product manager at Honeywell.

-Pilots will talk to air traffic control to see if they've heard information from other pilots and turbulence reports are shared by word of mouth, but it's not the most efficient system, said Turner.
-In the cockpit, there is a radar that can see for hundreds of miles ahead, but this detects precipitation and clouds without giving any real indication of whether you'd encounter any instability.
-Also, once the flight plan is set, it's usually tricky to change it.
+Pilots will talk to air traffic control to see if there's information from other pilots, and turbulence reports are shared by word of mouth, but it's not the most efficient system, said Turner.
+In the cockpit, there's a radar that can see for hundreds of miles ahead, but this detects precipitation and clouds without giving any real indication of whether you'd encounter any instability.
+Also, once the flight plan is set, it's usually tricky to make a change.

 Turner and his private passengers have already experienced the benefits of the Honeywell system.

-"I was flying up to Idaho a few weeks ago and I was able to see exactly where the turbulence was going to be at," he said.
-"I requested an altitude higher than that and right away I got out of the turbulence and it was clear sailing going ahead."
+"I was flying up to Idaho a few weeks ago, and I was able to see exactly where the turbulence was going to be," he said.
+"I requested an altitude higher than that, and right away I got out of the turbulence and it was clear sailing going ahead."

 The app also condenses existing charts and information into 3D approach charts, which allows the pilot to visualize the landing, which is especially useful at tricky or unfamiliar airports.